 What is a win-back campaign?

-A win-back campaign is a strategy designed to get your customers excited about you again.
+A win-back campaign is a strategy designed to get your customers excited about your company again.

-This is easily most often done through email marketing, though I do want to note that it can be done through direct mail, or simply picking up the phone.
-For our purposes we’re going to focus on using emails to get a customer to make another purchase, or simply reengage with us.
+This is easily most often done through email marketing, though it’s worth noting direct mail works, as does simply picking up the phone.
+For our purposes we’re going to focus on using emails to encourage get customers reengaged.

 In a resale campaign, you want to identify customers who have purchased from you in the past, but are now radio silent.
 Your campaign should remind them of how awesome it is to work with you (or use your products) and tempt them to purchase again.